carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 ### Semantics

-A generic function (or type) will take some "generic arguments", which will frequently be types, and in some cases will be implicit / inferred from the types of the values of explicit arguments to the function.
-If a generic argument is a type, the generic function's signature can specify constraints that the caller's type must satisfy (this should also be legal for template arguments, but less needed and less common).
+A generic function (or type) will take some "generic parameters", which will frequently be types, and in some cases will be implicit / inferred from the types of the values of explicit parameters to the function.
+If a generic parameter is a type, the generic function's signature can specify constraints that the caller's type must satisfy (this should also be legal for template parameters, but less needed and less common).
 For example, a resizable array type (like C++'s `std::vector`) might have a generic type parameter with the constraint that the type must be movable and have a static size.
 A sort function might apply to any array whose elements are comparable and movable.

 ## Goal